petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Full pipeline orchestration.
 Oftentimes the "pipeline" is a list of steps in the README file left to the reader to execute manually.

+## Leverage automation to make iterations lightweight

+Automating a pipeline with caching saves us the cognitive overhead of computing downstream consequences of a given change.
+For example,
+if we change our data processing script slightly, which plotting scripts need to be rerun?
+Which publications then need to be recompiled based on what figures have changed?
+Automate these concerns!

+>Do I need to rerun this script/notebook?
+It's kind of heavy.

 ## The inefficiency of waterfall project management